Tonsak09/CauldronPlayerInfo/Introduction.md

 ## Frontier Knights

 *Excerpt from Conflicts on the Border of Cauldron by Knight Rayer*
 > A flickering flame exists in all of us that can make the fantastical to become tangible.
-Some are rewarded burning hearths for their loyalty to beings beyond or some others are lucky enough to be born inheriting from passtorch lineages, but most of us come with mere smoldering embers.
+Some are rewarded burning hearths for their loyalty to beings beyond while others are lucky enough to be born of passtorch lineages.
+Most of us come with mere smoldering embers.
 Enough perhaps to light a candle on a dark night but not enough to hold against the wicked things that come from Cauldron.
 >
 > The Frontier Knights are made from the brave men and women that stand against wicked and vile creatures not relying on spellcraft or enchantment but of guns and steel.
 We are the bulwark and the people of the cities and we are steadfast against all foes.